Journalism's Battles Are On Display In Jill Abramson's 'Merchants Of Truth'

 Over the course of the book, it becomes clear what he means: In the good category are her tenacity and drive.
 In the bad are her ruthlessness and arrogance.
 It is possible that these are all words for the same thing.
 Whatever it is, it made her the first female executive editor of The New York Times, and it got her fired three years later.

-Merchants of Truth is an inside account of Abramson's time at the paper, her firing, and the state of news industry in general.
+Merchants of Truth is an inside account of Abramson's time at the newspaper, her firing, and the state of the news industry in general.
 In it, both Jills are fully on display.
 She uses her book to mount an expert and passionate defense of old-school journalism.
 But she overlooks some of its core tenets to do it.

-Abramson models her book on David Halberstam's 1979 The Powers that Be, the examination of the Washington Post, the Los Angeles Times, CBS News, and Time Inc. that first inspired her to be a journalist.
-Abramson similarly uses four outlets to examine the state of current media: the Washington Post, The New York Times, Vice, and BuzzFeed.
+Abramson models her book on David Halberstam's 1979 The Powers that Be, the examination of The Washington Post, the Los Angeles Times, CBS News, and Time Inc. that first inspired her to be a journalist.
+Abramson similarly uses four outlets to examine the state of current media: The Washington Post, The New York Times, Vice and BuzzFeed.

 Merchants of Truth is not likely to inspire anyone to be a journalist.
 From Abramson's accounts of the grotesque carnival of Vice's early days — nude shoots, dangerous stunts, something called the "Gross Jar" full of bodily fluids and worse — to BuzzFeed's eerily precise algorithms for finding the lowest common denominator in people and joyfully exploiting it, these newer outlets come off as shallow and, occasionally, evil.
 (Old media aren't always better: The Wall Street Journal once ran "a weekend cover story on how some women preferred feminine-looking men, featuring an unmistakable photo" of the bottom half of Times publisher Arthur Sulzberger Jr.'s face.)